futureaus/servue/README.md

 servue.mode = "production" //default = "development"
 ```

-However, this will remove vue development warnings, so it is best to use `development` for debugging & dev.
+However, this will remove vue development warnings, so it is best to use `development` for debugging & dev as it enables vue dev-tools.

 ## Head Management
 ### `layouts/parent.vue`